Skip to content

 Hootsuite has an excellent social listening feature

 Hootsuite has an excellent social listening dashboard.
 You can choose the area you market in (let's say America, Europe, and Canada) and type a brand, topic, or person you want to analyze (for example, productivity).
-Hootsuite will display an in-depth report on what people in your chosen locations are saying about the keyword for the past one or seven days (and up to 30 days if you have an Enterprise plan).
+Hootsuite will display an in-depth report on what people in your chosen locations have been saying about the keyword for the past 30 days.
+This feature is available at an additional cost only in the Enterprise plan.

 Apart from the key popularity metrics, you can also get a word cloud of the key themes, see content that's getting the most engagement, and compare its performance to another keyword.
-The Enterprise plan can purchase a host of other features by buying them as an add-on.
-This feature of Hootsuite became all the more powerful when it acquired Talwalker earlier in 2024.
+This feature of Hootsuite became all the more powerful when it acquired Talkwalker in 2024.

 I love the social listening tool because it has so many use cases: track brand mentions, monitor the popularity of content topics, and see what's trending in your industry.